zhangtj1996/ParaACE/README.md

 *Make sure that you have at least 10 GB of free space available on the hard disk.*

+## Quick Access
+To have a quick access of interaction dectection, please find the demos in the demo_pytorch folder.

 ## Datasets

 ### Synthetic datasets